 I read somewhere that 85% of all plant issues are fungal-related.
 Many pests and fungal threats can really hinder your gardening from growing and flourishing the way you dream.
 Unfortunately, this can prevent your plants from producing as they should.

 One problem we have is that so many of the things sold on the market to help with these issues are toxic to our health and have chemicals in them that can be harmful.
-So while you might be trying to grow your own vegetables and keep your family healthy, you end up using a harmful spray or mixture of some kind on them that defeats the whole purpose.
+So while you might be trying to grow your own vegetables and keep your family healthy, you end up using a harmful spray or mixture of some kind on the plants that defeats the whole purpose.

 The good news is that there are all-natural alternatives to those things that you can make yourself and feel good about.